 For additional information, write to New Jersey Division of Fish and Wildlife, MC 501-03, P.O.
 Box 420, Trenton, NJ 08625-0420 or call (908) 735-8793.

-For the purpose of hunting in New Jersey, firearms refer to shotguns, muzzleloaders (rifled or smoothbore), air guns and modern rifles.
+For the purpose of hunting in New Jersey, firearms refer to a shotgun, muzzleloader (rifled or smoothbore), air gun and modern rifle.

 It is unlawful to use smokeless powder in a muzzleloader while hunting in New Jersey.
 Only black powder or black powder equivalents, such as Pyrodex and Triple Se7en, may be used with a muzzleloading firearm when engaged in hunting.

 It is unlawful to hunt with a muzzleloading rifle on WMAs, except for deer, bear and during the special seasons for coyote/fox and squirrel hunting.
-For muzzleloader rifle squirrel hunting, see Small Game Hunting.
-For muzzleloader deer hunting, see Deer Hunting Regulations.
-For rifle permit information, see License Information.
-For muzzleloader coyote/fox hunting, see Small Game Hunting.
+For muzzleloader rifle squirrel hunting.
+For muzzleloader deer hunting.
+For Rifle Permit information.
+For muzzleloader coyote/fox hunting.

-Rifles for small game hunting are allowed using limited types of .22 caliber rimfire ammo and are legal only for taking woodchuck (ammo restrictions, Small Game Hunting), raccoon and opossum with hounds (.22 shorts only) plus coyote and fox (ammo restrictions, Small Game Hunting).
+Rifles for small game hunting are allowed using limited types of .22 caliber rimfire ammo and are legal only for taking woodchuck (ammo restrictions), raccoon and opossum with hounds (.22 shorts only) plus coyote and fox (ammo restrictions).
 NO rifle woodchuck hunting on wildlife management areas or state parks, forests and recreation areas.
-Small game hunting with centerfire rifles is limited to not larger than .25 caliber for coyote and fox (see Small Game Hunting) and .25 caliber or larger for woodchuck (see Small Game Hunting).
-See also Firearms and Missiles, above.
+Small game hunting with centerfire rifles is limited to not larger than .25 caliber for coyote and fox and .25 caliber or larger for woodchucks.

 A modern rifle magazine need not be pinned (plugged), but may be loaded with no more than three cartridges.
 Rife permit holders of all ages may hunt with all rifle types as allowed by New Jersey laws.

 Shotguns larger than 10-gauge are prohibited for hunting.
-Shotguns may not be capable of holding more than three shells except for September Canada goose hunting; see Migratory Bird Regulations.
+Shotguns may not be capable of holding more than three shells except for September Canada goose hunting and during the Spring Light Goose Conservation Order.
 For information on legal shot sizes, see regulations for each game species to be hunted.

-It is illegal to obstruct or attempt to obstruct or annoy a person lawfully taking wildlife.
+It is illegal to obstruct or attempt to obstruct or annoy a person lawfully taking wildlife as per N.J.S.A.
+23:7A-1 through N.J.S.A.
+23:7A-3.
 This includes making loud noises or gestures designed to disturb, alarm, drive, attract or affect the behavior of wildlife.

 Firearm hunters must wear a cap made of solid daylight fluorescent orange or an outer garment containing at least 200 square inches of fluorescent orange material visible from all sides at all times while engaged in hunting.
 A camo-orange hat alone is not adequate.
 This applies to all persons while hunting with a firearm for deer, bear, rabbit, hare, squirrel, coyote, fox, railbirds, and game birds including while in a tree stand.
 See exceptions below along with ground blind hunting fluorescent orange requirements.

-It is now mandatory to wear a hunter orange hat when firearm hunting for small game on wildlife management areas stocked with pheasant or quail.
-See list of WMAs at Pheasant and Quail Stamp Areas, License Information.
+It is mandatory to wear a hunter orange hat when firearm hunting for small game on wildlife management areas stocked with pheasant or quail.
+See list of WMAs at Pheasant and Quail Stamp Areas.

 All firearm and bow and arrow deer and black bear hunters utilizing a ground blind when a firearm deer season is open concurrently must display 200 square inches of hunter orange atop the blind and visible from all sides or within five feet outside the blind and higher than the blind or at least three feet off the ground, whichever is higher.
 During these concurrent seasons, bowhunters in treestands also should consider wearing hunter orange.

-Exceptions: the hunter orange law does not apply to waterfowl, crow, wild turkey, coyote/fox (during the special permit season, Small Game Hunting), woodchuck nor bowhunters except that a bowhunter using a deer decoy must wear hunter orange, as described above, while transporting the decoy into and out of the woods and fields.
+Exceptions: the hunter orange law does not apply to waterfowl, crow, wild turkey, coyote/fox (during the special permit season), woodchuck nor bowhunters except that a bowhunter using a deer decoy must wear hunter orange, as described above, while transporting the decoy into and out of the woods and fields.
 During the Six-day Firearm Season, it is recommended that bowhunters wear hunter orange.